 JDBC Architecture in Java

-In this article, I am going to discuss JDBC Architecture in Java Application.
-Please read our previous article where we discussed what is JDBC and why we need JDBC in Java Application.
+In this article, I am going to discuss JDBC Architecture in Java Applications.
+Please read our previous article where we discussed what is JDBC and why we need JDBC in Java Applications.
 At the end of this article, you will understand the following pointers in detail.

 - JDBC Architecture

 - Components of JDBC

 - Understanding java.sql package

 In order to understand the JDBC Architecture, please have a look at the following image.

 Components of JDBC

 JDBC architecture is a client-server architecture.
 JDBC architecture has 5 elements.

 - JDBC client: Here JDBC Client is nothing but a java application that wants to communicate with the database.,